Skip to content

 Advanced Usage

-Multiple machines can access a single Material Library file hosted on a network drive or from cloud service storage (e.g. Dropbox, Google Drive, iCloud, OneDrive, etc.).
+Multiple computers can access a single Material Library file hosted on a network drive or from cloud service storage (e.g. Dropbox, Google Drive, iCloud, OneDrive, etc.).
+To open up a shared Material Library on a different computer, use the Load button in the Library window.